Frank Zeidler: Retirement

+Assessments and reputation

+In 1957, Milwaukee was ranked by Fortune Magazine as being one of the two best-governed large United States cities.

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Zeidler as the twenty-first-best American big-city mayor to have served between the years 1820 and 1993.
+A 1993 expert survey (of historians, political scientists, and urban experts) conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Zeidler as the twenty-first-best American big-city mayor to have served between the years 1820 and 1993.

+According to a 2007 Milwaukee Magazine article, early 21st century public opinion in Milwaukee held a highly positive view towards Zeidler's mayoralty, with many viewing him as having been highly principled.

 Later years and death

-After leaving office, Frank Zeidler worked as a mediator, as development director for Alverno College, and served in the administration of Wisconsin Governor John W. Reynolds.
-As a leader of the Public Enterprise Committee, Zeidler was a frequent and severe critic of his successor, Henry Maier.
+After leaving office as mayor, Zeidler began working as a consultant to the Ford Foundation.
+Zeidler also worked as a workforce arbitrator, a mediator, as development director for Alverno College, and served in the administration Governor John W. Reynolds Jr. As a leader of the Public Enterprise Committee, Zeidler was a frequent and severe critic of his successor, Henry Maier.
 He supported a number of unsuccessful attempts to defeat Maier in subsequent elections.

 Zeidler was instrumental in re-forming the Socialist Party USA in 1973, and served as its National Chair for many years.
 He was the party's presidential nominee in 1976, getting on ten state ballots.
 The party had 400-600 members nationwide at the time.
 Zeidler agreed to run when other leading members of the SPUSA declined to do so.
-He and his running mate, J. Quinn Brisben, received 6,038 votes, including approximately 2,500 in Milwaukee County, Wisconsin.
+He and his running mate, J. Quinn Brisben, received 6,038 votes, including approximately 2,500 in Milwaukee County.
+His 1976 presidential bid, which he almost certainly knew would not come close to victory, was his only campaign for office following his retirement as mayor.

-On July 26, 2004, Zeidler appeared at the 2004 Green Party National Convention in Milwaukee to welcome delegates to the convention.
+On July 26, 2004, Zeidler appeared at the 2004 Green Party National Convention in Milwaukee to welcome that party's delegates to their convention.

-He died on July 7, 2006, aged 93, and was interred at Forest Home Cemetery in Milwaukee.
-His mayoral and personal papers are archived at Milwaukee Public Library.
-Several additional boxes of his papers are archived at the Golda Meir Library of the University of Wisconsin–Milwaukee.
+Zeidler remained a lifelong Milwaukee resident.
+He died at Columbia St. Mary's Hospital on July 7, 2006 (aged 93) of congestive heart failure and diverticulitis.
+He was interred at Forest Home Cemetery in Milwaukee.
+He was survived by his wife, Agnes, and by six children.

 Writing, scholarship, and legacy

 Zeidler wrote several books, including not only treatises on municipal government, labor law, socialism, and Milwaukee history, but poetry, renditions of four of Shakespeare's plays into present-day English, and children's stories.
 His 1961 memoir of his time as mayor, A Liberal in City Government, was published in 2005 by Milwaukee Publishers LLC, a local company formed for the purpose.

+Zeidler's mayoral and personal papers are archived at Milwaukee Public Library.
+Several additional boxes of his papers are archived at the Golda Meir Library of the University of Wisconsin–Milwaukee.